Notary public (United States): Controversies

 In the U.S., there are reports of notaries (or people claiming to be notaries) having taken advantage of the differing roles of notaries in common law and civil law jurisdictions to engage in the unauthorized practice of law.
 The victims of such scams are typically illegal immigrants from civil law countries who need assistance with, for example, their immigration papers and want to avoid hiring an attorney.
 Confusion often results from the mistaken premise that a notary public in the United States serves the same function as a notario publico in Spanish-speaking countries (which are civil law countries).
-Prosecutions in such cases are difficult, as the victims are often deported and thus unavailable to testify.